What to do with your end of year bonus

 What not to do

-Whatever you do, don’t spend it before you receive it.
+Whatever you do, don’t spend money before you receive it.
 Remember the aforementioned Griswold?
-Assuming he was in line for one, he spent his, before receiving it, on a down payment for the pool.
+Assuming he was in line for a bonus, he spent it before receiving it, on a down payment for the pool.

 And you know what they say about assumptions.
 Lucky for him, it all ended up OK, thanks to some Christmas spirit from his boss’ wife.
 But you might not be so lucky.